cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/connect-private-networks.md

 ## 5. Connect as a user

-End users can now reach HTTP or TCP-based services on your network by navigating to any IP address in the range you have specified.
+End users can now reach HTTP or TCP-based services on your network by visiting any IP address in the range you have specified.

 ### Troubleshooting